AlexisTessier/vibrato-bdd/README.md

 <a href="http://dannorth.net/introducing-bdd/" target="_blank">Introducing BDD</a>

-Vibrato BDD is inspired by <a href="https://cucumber.io" target="_blank">Cucumber</a> and the <a href="https://cucumber.io/docs/reference#gherkin" target="_blank">Gherkin syntax</a>.
+Vibrato BDD is inspired by <a href="https://cucumber.io" target="_blank">Cucumber</a> and mostly the <a href="https://cucumber.io/docs/reference#gherkin" target="_blank">Gherkin syntax</a>.
 If you don't know much about Behaviour Driven Development, these links should help you.

 Documentation
 -------------